FREQUENTLY ASKED QUESTIONS

 In New Hampshire there are two forms of charter school authorization, (State & Local).
 There are important differences between these two forms of charter school authorization.
 Groups should understand the differences prior to moving forward with any application.

-1. Local Authorization – This process is used when a town or local district wishes to open a public charter school within the resident district.
-This avenue affords the town and/or district more control over the charter school.
+1. Local Authorization – This process is used when a local school district wishes to open a public charter school within the resident district.
+This avenue affords the school district more control over the charter school.
 The “charter” document must be reviewed by the State Board of Education every five years however the final act of authorization (or denial), does not occur until after the local legislative body makes its determination of whether to approve or deny the request.

 In “towns” the local legislative body is usually the voter and authorization would occur using the warrant article process.
 In “cities” the local legislative body is typically a town council and this body would approve or deny the request to open a charter school.
 (RSA 194-B:3)

-2. State Board of Education – Using this approach the charter school applicant applies directly to the New Hampshire State Board of Education for authorization to open a public charter school.
+2. State Board of Education Authorization – Using this approach the charter school applicant applies directly to the New Hampshire State Board of Education for authorization to open a public charter school.
 This process takes about one year to complete and authorization only occurs after the State Board of Education has voted to approve the charter school application.
-Applications to open a state authorized charter school may be submitted or “sponsored” by local teachers, groups of parents or non-profit entities.
+Applications to open a state authorized charter school may be submitted or “sponsored” by 2 or more local teachers, a groups of 10 or more parents or non-profit entities.
 (RSA194-B:3a)